lrug/lrug.org/source/meetings/2019/february/index.html.md

 > more complex problems.
 When we collaborate every day, nothing can stop
 > us.

-{::coverage year="2019" month="february" talk="a-developer-and-a-designer,-getting-along-famously" /}
+{::coverage year="2019" month="february" talk="a-developer-and-a-designer-getting-along-famously" /}

 #### Humans are hard